 Next: A sport where the entire purpose is to cause an injury.

-Boxing is a sport that literally every single player walks away from with an injury.
+Boxing, and its cousin MMA, are sports where literally every athlete player walks away from with an injury.
 Whether they be small injuries like a black eye or a fat lip or more severe injuries, they can really take a toll on people.
 Approximately 10 people die each year in boxing from head and neck injuries sustained during a bout.
 The number grows much larger when you consider the number of people who die after a prolonged career of getting their heads beaten in.
 The same could be said about all fighting sports.

 Next: You did not expect this sport to be at the top of the list.